-The words of both the English and the Portuguese version are neither constructed to create a logical narrative nor are there any recognizable stanza patterns or traceable rhymes.
+The words of neither the English, the Portuguese or the French version are constructed to create a logical narrative nor are there any recognizable stanza patterns or traceable rhymes.
 The lyrics consist of strings of free associations, of singular objects broken out of their original context and assembled like in a collage – moreover, since they are in motion, a montage; literally, figuratively and musically.
 The composer-guitarist Oscar Castro-Neves recalled that Jobim told him that writing in this kind of stream of consciousness was his version of therapy and saved him thousands in psychoanalysis bills.
 It had indeed been the psychoanalyst Sigmund Freud who had developed the technique of “free association” at the end of the 19th century as a clinical method for his patients undergoing psychoanalysis.

 Nearly every line starts in Portuguese with “É…” (“[It] is…”) and in English with “a”.
 “It” is a stick, a stone, a sliver of glass, a scratch, a cliff, a knot in the wood, a fish, a pin, the end of the road, and many other things.
 They reminded me very much of “l’object trouvé” from the Cubist collage movement of Picasso and Duchamp of 1912-1913, also because these items are usually domestic or everyday items like wine glasses, bottles, cups and calling cards.
 Although, in Cubism “l’object trouvé” was either displayed completely out of context or used to assemble a new environment.